bitrise-io/devcenter/_articles/tutorials/auto-deploy-middleman-project.md

     weight: 11

 ---
-This tutorial helps you create a basic static website project (e.g. a Blog) with [Middleman](https://middlemanapp.com/), connect and deploy it with Bitrise.
+This tutorial helps you create a basic static website project (for example, a blog) with [Middleman](https://middlemanapp.com/), connect and deploy it with Bitrise.

 ## 1. Create and clone a repository on Github